Personal Logo Ideas:

 The icon of an honor badge is ideal for consultants and legal and financial experts who need a trustworthy look and feel.
 This value is enhanced by the dark blue background and the prominent red badge in the center of the logo.
 It is underlined by the DM Serif Text typeface — ideal for displays.

 If your brand is associated with the creative industry, the icon of a hand splashing paint portrays this beautifully.
 The light yellow evokes intellect and energy, while the black shows professionalism and confidence.
 This is underpinned by the Rosarivo typeface that also adds elegance and style.

-Using a mandala is effective for personal logos and associates your brand with the creative arts.
+Using a mandala is effective for personal logos and reflects a thoughtful brand message.
 It shows you are a dreamer and is indicative of ingenuity.
-The Cinzel typeface adds a contemporary touch to the design, underpinned by the light green and blue associated with new life and vitality.
+The Cinzel typeface adds a contemporary touch to the design, underpinned by the light green and blue colors associated with new life and vitality.

-If your brand is classic and stylish, use this simple black and white logo.
+If your brand is classic and stylish, use this simple dark blue and white logo.
 Old-school handwriting from the 1950s and 1960s inspired the Sacramento typeface, adding an artistic flair to your brand.
-The design is professional and can be used for legal, financial, fashion, or entertainment brands.
+The design is professional and can be used to give any business type a professional feel.

 How do I design a personal logo?

 - Decide what your logo should portray about you.

 - Choose an icon that represents your personality and the industry you work in.

 - Select a color palette that evokes emotion and portrays the message you want to convey to your customers.

 - Use a logo maker or graphic designer to provide some ideas for your personal logo.